 - a more detailed introduction to the project (please click here)

-- an index , revised for the Second Edition, of all known matches – whether first-class or ‘minor’ – in which the most significant of the ‘memorable feats’ were recorded (click here)
+- a fully revised Record Index of all known matches – whether first-class or ‘minor’ – in which the most significant of the ‘major feats’ were recorded (click here)

-- an initial set of over 260 scorecards, in various levels of detail or certainty, of minor matches not currently included in Cricket Archive but in which such feats are known, or thought, to have occurred.
-This has been substantially revised for the Second Edition (click here)
+- a set of nearly 500 scorecards, in various levels of detail or certainty, of minor matches not currently included in Cricket Archive but in which such feats are known, or thought, to have occurred.
+For ease of handling, these scorecards are divided chronologically into three files – one covering matches to 1906/07 (click here), one covering matches between 1907 and 1944 (click here), and one covering matches from 1945 to 2022/23 (click here).

 All cricket-lovers or historians are welcome to take part in this project in any way they can – from letting us know of a single match in which a feat took place that qualifies for appearance in these lists, right up to researching sources that might help to improve our knowledge of several matches in one go.
 Participants from outside the UK are particularly welcome to join in this venture – there are some significant gaps in our current knowledge that could, we hope, be filled from sources not currently available in the UK.

-If you would like to share in the work towards a third edition of this project, please contact me at k.walmsley135@btinternet.com
+If you would like to share in the work towards a fourth edition of this project, please contact me at k.walmsley135@btinternet.com

 Thank you.